alem-platform/bootcamp-go/crunch02/README.md

 **Handling User Choice:**
    - If the user chooses option 1, proceed with the standard map input format.
-   - If the user chooses option 2, prompt for the number of bombs and generate the map.
+   - If the user chooses option 2, prompt for the height `h` and width `w` of the grid.

 **Example:**